Tunisia Country Commercial Guide

 Last published date:

-Although Tunisia’s official language is Arabic, French is widely spoken in commerce.
-Many Tunisians also speak some English, Italian, and/or German.
+Although Arabic is the official language, French is widely spoken in commerce.
+Many Tunisians also speak some English, Italian, Spanish, and/or German.
 Business documentation should be written in French.
 Email remains the favored means of business communication among private companies.
-Tunisian authorities are increasingly using email for business communication; however, it is common for government agencies and some businesses to use fax and letters for correspondence.
+Tunisian authorities are increasingly using email for business communication; however, it is common for government agencies and some businesses to use letters for correspondence.

 Trade Promotion and Advertising

-Marketing/advertising opportunities include sporting event sponsorship, industry-specific trade fairs, direct mail and email, outdoor/vehicle advertising, print media, and electronic media.
+Marketing/advertising opportunities include sporting event sponsorships, industry-specific trade fairs, direct mail and email, outdoor/vehicle advertising, print media, electronic media, and social media.
 Company sponsorship of television programs, particularly locally produced programs, is growing rapidly.
-Local print media in Tunisia accept paid advertising.
+Local print media accepts paid advertising.
 Local attorneys or marketing specialists can advise foreigners on the acceptability of various aspects of a promotional campaign.

-For marketing purposes, urban society in Tunisia is heavily influenced by European standards.
-Broadcast media have begun to saturate the listener and viewer markets.
-The state-run Tunisian broadcasting authority, ERTT, broadcasts three Arabic-language television channels.
-Satellite television is very popular, and many private radio and TV stations have launched in the past 10 years, particularly following Tunisia’s 2011 revolution.
-Radio Zaitouna, one of Tunisia’s most popular radio stations, features mostly religious content and often advertises Islamic services in Umrah (the shorter version of pilgrimage to Mecca), banking, and “takaful” insurance, a co-operative system of reimbursement in case of loss.
+For marketing purposes, urban society is heavily influenced by European standards.
+The state-run broadcasting authority, ERTT, broadcasts three Arabic-language television channels.
+Satellite television is very popular, and many private radio and TV stations have launched in the past 10 years.
+Radio Zaitouna, a popular radio station, features mostly religious content and often advertises Islamic services in Umrah (the shorter version of pilgrimage to Mecca), banking, and “takaful” insurance, a co-operative system of reimbursement in case of loss.

 Foreign commercial television advertising is accepted, but under stricter standards than for print media.
-For advertising in newspapers, on websites, on private radio stations, and on private TV channels, the cost is equal for foreign or local-origin goods.
+For advertising in newspapers and on websites, private radio stations, or private TV channels, the cost is equal for foreign or local-origin goods.

 Legally, the dominant portion of any storefront sign must appear in Arabic.
 However, in practice, dominant French- and English-language signs are widely used.
 This policy is irregularly enforced.